Little Peepers Forest Pre-School Programs

 You must pre-register here.

 For more information on the program contact email@example.com

 Our early childhood offerings also include Tiny Trekkers, a series of recurring programs for pre-schoolers and a caregiver.
-The weekly programs, for children ages 2 to 5, are offered throughout the year and generally focus on a seasonal topic.
-The programs, usually an hour long, are based outdoors and include engaging, hands-on activities, such as planting, scavenger hunts, arts-and-crafts, and hikes.
+The weekly programs, every Tuesday at 10 am for children ages 2 to 5, are offered throughout the year and generally focus on a seasonal topic.
+The programs, an hour long, are based outdoors and include engaging, hands-on activities, such as planting, scavenger hunts, arts-and-crafts, and hikes.
 Participants can enroll in one program at a time or the entire series.
-A new Tiny Trekkers schedule is posted each season – visit our program calendar for details.
+A new Tiny Trekkers schedule is posted each season.
+The link will take you to the program calendar you must register for each week’s program separately, – visit our program calendar for details.

 The South Shore Nature Center is a public nature center located in East Islip, New York.
 The facility is operated by the Seatuck Enviornmental Association through a partnership with the Town of Islip, which owns the property together with Suffolk County and The Nature Conservancy.